kieker-monitoring/kieker-lang-pack-python/docs/doc.md

 Now we have everything we need to log the function execution.
 At the current stage of development there are three record types with following entries.

-- `BeforeExecutionEvent`: timestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class
+- `BeforeOperationEvent`: timestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class
-- `AfterExecutionEvent`:  imestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class
+- `AfterOperationEvent`:  imestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class
-- `AfterExecutionFailedEvent`: imestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class, error name
+- `AfterOPerationFailedEvent`: imestamp in ms, traceId, traceOrder, function_name, fully qualified name of caller class, error name

 Create a record object and pass it to monitoring controler via `new_monitoring_record()`.
 In our example we use BeforeExecutionRecord and AfterExecutionRecord.